AaronMorelli/SQLServerTraceFlags/Categories/SchedCPU.md

 non-yielding scheduler/situation was encountered.
 The whitepaper linked to on the right gives example output for this flag [DiagCorrect17883etc](http://msdn.microsoft.com/en-us/library/cc917684.aspx)

-**8025** Khen2005, p405: SQL on NUMA normally does most of its allocation on Node 1, because usually Windows and other programs will allocate from Node 0.
-However, if you want SQL to do its resource allocation on the default node (node 0), turn on this flag.
-Bob Ward notes in his SQL 2012 memory talk at PASS 2013 that SQL no longer does this “allocate from Node 1” logic anymore, as Windows has corrected its problems with imbalance in its allocations.
-[CSS](http://blogs.msdn.com/b/psssql/archive/2011/11/11/sql-server-clarifying-the-numa-configuration-information.aspx)

-**8033** Suppresses messages of the form “The time stamp counter of CPU on scheduler id 1 is not synchronized with other CPUs” from being placed in the SQL Error log when CPU drift is noticed.
+**8033** Suppresses messages of the form "The time stamp counter of CPU on scheduler id 1 is not synchronized with other CPUs" from being placed in the SQL Error log when CPU drift is noticed.
 [Skorlinski](http://blogs.msdn.com/b/chrissk/archive/2008/06/19/i-o-requests-taking-longer-than-15-seconds-to-complete-on-file.aspx)
 | [931279](http://support.microsoft.com/kb/931279/en-us)